 - Pour the chewy granola bar mixture into the prepared baking dish and distribute as evenly as possible.
 Lay a piece of waxed paper on top of the mixture and using a flat bottomed glass, firmly press the granola mixture into the dish.

 - Bake for 15-20 minutes or until it just begin to brown around the edges.
 Let rest in the dish for 10 minutes.
 Remove to a cooling rack by using the parchment to lift it out.
-Let it cool completely until cutting into 16 bars with a large, sharp chef's knife.
+Let it cool completely before cutting into 16 bars with a large, sharp chef’s knife.
 Apply pressure in a downward motion and resist sawing back and forth.
 Store in an airtight container.